-We have a new cat, Mona the Maine Coon.
+We have a new cat, Mona the Maine Coon – you can meet her in person at the end of this post!
 She’s not lived with us very long, but she’s already in charge and we know what she does and does not like.

 For instance, she’s not interested in the special cat bed her previous owner gave her as a parting gift.
 But fret not, she has found the ideal 6-foot wide sleeping spot – it also happens to be our bed!
 Well, it’s hers now but we’re allowed to squeeze on either side as long as we keep still.

 This morning, as I attempted to keep my eyes open with a third cup of coffee and a slice of banana bread, Mona and I had our first heart-to-heart and I managed to bring the conversation round to the B. E. D. situation.

 “Mona,” I said in a laid back (half asleep) tone, “Why do cats like to sleep with their owners?”
 Her answer was incredibly informative and I feel enlightened.

 For those of you who have ever wondered, “Why does my cat sleep with me?” here’s the answer straight from the kitty’s mouth.